ankibues/Revealer/README.md

 ## How to Contribute

 More information to be added soon!
-Please contact Ankit at ankbhand@gmail.com
+Please reach out at ankbhand@gmail.com for any query.

 ## Contact Information